Smile (comic book): Reception

-The book received positive reviews.The New York Times described it as "a story to comfort readers traversing the years between childhood and adulthood," and named it an "Editors' Choice."
+The book received positive reviews.
+The New York Times described it as "a story to comfort readers traversing the years between childhood and adulthood," and named it an "Editors' Choice."
 Kirkus Reviews called it "irresistible, funny and touching," with "strong writing and emotionally expressive characters"; Later, Kirkus Reviews designated it one of the best 2010 nonfiction books for teens.
 According to School Library Journal, it is an "excellent addition to middle school literature."
 It was included as one of four "Great Graphic Novels for Family Entertainment" in a 2010 article in The Christian Science Monitor.
 Smile is included on the list of 2011 Books for Young Adolescents published by Voices from the Middle that focuses on novels featuring authentic youthful voices written for middle grade children.

 In a 2010 interview with librarian Snow Wildsmith of Good Comics for Kids, Telgemeier said that the first print run of the book sold out in four months.
 Telgemeier also noted that she believes children are attracted to the cover of Smile, then are pleased to find out it is a “comic book”.
 Telgemeier said that she hears that “kids are insane for it”.

 As of February 25, 2017 the paperback version of this novel had spent 240 weeks on The New York Times Best Sellers list under the category "Paperback Graphic Books."
-Smile was last featured on The New York Times Bestseller list for Graphic Books and Manga in February of 2021.
+Smile was last featured on The New York Times Bestseller list for Graphic Books and Manga in February 2021.

 The impact of Smile can be seen in the way that it has been incorporated into other works.
 In 2014, Mark Tatulli wrote Smile into his daily comic strip Heart of the City, as heroine Heart Lamarr discovers the graphic novel on a trip to the library with her mother.